 - Secondary Computer Science and Information Technology – BCS, Chartered Institute for IT Scholarship worth £28,000;

-- Secondary Mathematics – Institute of Mathematics and its Applications (IMA) Scholarship worth £22,000.
-You may also receive two additional early-career payments of £5,000 in your third and fifth years of teaching, subject to teaching in state-funded schools in England since completing your PGCE.
+- Secondary Mathematics – Institute of Mathematics and its Applications (IMA) Scholarship worth £28,000.
+You may also receive three additional early-career payments of £2,000 each in your second, third and fourth years of teaching, subject to teaching in state-funded schools in England since completing your PGCE.
 Enhancements to these early-career payments may be offered if you teach in specified areas in England.

 You can still apply for a Teacher Training Scholarship if you have a 2:2 honours degree but you will need to provide evidence of significant relevant experience.

 Please note, trainees who are awarded a Teacher Training Scholarship by a subject association group will not be eligible to also receive a Department for Education bursary.